colah/ByronTrialNotes/daily-notes/day12.md

 * Statement that HTMD was found, mistake belief that thermocouple is a detonator.
 They they have to shift gears..
 * So Bui is parachuted in.
 His unit had volunteered to handle ...
 * Does it make sense that they would drill into Mr. Sonne how bad things look to...
 * The alternative theory is the ruse theory: These two detectives go in and abuse a hallowed privilege that exists and is so important to the work.
-And they do pass on the information, but it must have been clear that the problems would arrise...
+And they do pass on the information, but it must have been clear that the problems would arise...
 * Issue of chemicals result.
 Hill goes to get information.
 Hill doesn't clarify his changed role.
 * Right to silence.
 If Mr. Sonne was denied a meaningful choice with them coming in and talking about the investigation when Mr. Sonne not knowing...